 |---|---|

-This means the agent can do multi-step research: search your memories, fetch a web page, cross-reference with your stored projects, save what it learned, and compose a rich reply — all in one email exchange.
+This means the agent can do multi-step work: search your memories with grep, fetch a web page with curl, cross-reference with your stored projects, save what it learned as a markdown file, clone a repo, run code — all in one email exchange.

 | Type | Behavior | Example |